Minetest-j45/discord_rpc/README.md

 * Type: `string`
 <br>

-> `largeid`: The name you gave to the image you uploaded to the discord application, that you want to be the larger image.
+> `large_id`: The name you gave to the image you uploaded to the discord application, that you want to be the larger image.

 * Optional
 * Type: `string`